How Major Brands Are ‘Gamifying’ the Consumer Buying Experience

 For the uninitiated, gamification is a way to use game-like elements in a marketing strategy.
 Get 10 stamps on a coffee card, and you win a free drink.
 It’s a loyalty strategy, for sure, but it’s the gamification element—the opportunity to get “free” rewards—that keeps customers coming back for more.
 Gamification usually includes some type of scoring system or ranking list, but it doesn’t have to.
 Any marketing tactic that influences behavior through gaming falls into the category.

 Although gamification itself is not a new marketing strategy, advancements in mobile apps and location technologies are providing brands with new opportunities to engage customers using these time-tested techniques.
+Let’s say, Buddha Bingo promises to reward new players with some funds to start playing bingo games without having to spend money from his own pocket.
+In that way, the user certainly will not oppose his involvement.
 Here’s how six major brands are using gamification to change the consumer experience and promote loyalty.

 Nike has been a leader in the gamification space for years, having released its first Nike+iPod Sports Kit more than a decade ago.
 Today, the company’s Nike+ Run Club app purports to keep runners motivated through progress tracking, personalized coaching, and custom playlists.
 But it’s the gamification features that have many runners coming back for more.
 The Nike+ Run Club app offers a way for users to compare and compete against friends when they hashtag their miles against specific goals or challenges.
 Encouraging users to show off to their friends via social media has helped Nike create an army of brand advocates, effectively keeping the company top of mind among the consumer demographic that’s most likely to purchase its products.